-Born in Orange, New Jersey, in 1870, the third of five children of Reverend Alfred Yeomans and his wife Elizabeth Ramsay Yeomans.
-He graduated from Princeton University in 1891 and began exploring a variety of professions including teaching, publishing, and social work.
-By 1902, he had become fascinated with landscape design, likely spurred by his older sister, landscape architect Louisa Boyd King.
-At age 32, he began working towards a career in the field, eventually practicing in Chicago where he was best known for his suburban designs and his work on "City Residential Land Development: Studies in Planning: Competitive Plans for Subdividing a Typical Quarter Section of Land in the Outskirts of Chicago."
+Yeomans was born in Orange, New Jersey, in 1870, the third of five children of Reverend Alfred Yeomans and his wife Elizabeth Ramsay Yeomans.
+He graduated from Princeton University in 1891.
+And with no strong leaning in any one area, Alfred occupied himself with traveling while exploring a variety of professions including teaching, publishing, and social work.
+By 1902, he had discovered a fascination for landscape architecture.
+So at age 32, he began working towards a career in the field, eventually practicing in Chicago.
+This interest brought him to Southern Pines around 1904 when he was called upon by his uncle, Pennsylvania industrialist James Boyd, to create a landscape plan for his Weymouth estate on a pine-covered ridge just east of town.

 When Yeomans first arrived in the town, the region was trying very hard to overcome the devastations of post-Civil War clear-cutting, that by the turn of the 20th century had left a wasteland.
 Laws passed in the late 19th century prohibiting the mutilation of any tree, plant or shrub within town limits were not enough to stop the leveling of the woods across the surrounding countryside.
 The Boyd's 2500 acre estate included the region's largest vestige of the original longleaf pine forest that once covered the southeastern coastal plain, with many of the pines marked with V-shaped cuts etched into their trunks by former slaves and their descendants to let loose the flow of sap collected for turpentine, pitch and rosin.